 \subsection{System Model}

-In this work, we consider the setting of multiple base stations communicating with multiple UEs, causing interference to each other, as shown in Fig. \ref{sysmodel}.
-We assume a centralized controller that can not only control the transmit power of each BS, but also coordinate with other BSs to control the interfering transmit power as well.
-This is a realistic setting with the key difficulty that transmit power that controls the quality of connection to one serving user is also the cause of degradation in quality for another user, since it acts as interference.
+In this work, we consider the setting of multiple base stations communicating with multiple UEs, causing interference with each other, as shown in Fig. \ref{sysmodel}.
+We assume a centralized controller that can not only control the transmit power of each BS but also coordinate with other BSs to control the interfering transmit power as well.
+This is a realistic setting with the key difficulty that transmitting power that controls the quality of connection to one serving user is also the cause of degradation in quality for another user since it acts as interference.

-We consider a multi antenna set-up where each BS consists $M$ antennas and all the UEs have a single antenna.
+We consider a multi-antenna set-up where each BS consists $M$ antennas and all the UEs have a single antenna.
 The received signal by an UE from the $l^{\mbox{th}}$ BS is given by

 where $x_b, x_l$ are the transmit signals corresponding to $b^{\mbox{th}}$ and $l^{\mbox{th}}$ BS respectively, while satisfying the power constraint $\mathbb{E} [|x_l|^2] = P_{TX,l}$.
 The $M \times 1$ beam-forming vectors, $f_b, f_l$ are chosen by the BSs in a coordinated manner to reduce the interference, based on the $M \times 1$ channels experienced by each user, $h_{l,l}, h_{l,b}$ respectively.
-Finally, $n_l$ is the additive white gaussian noise that's added at the receiver according to $\mathcal{N} \sim (0,\sigma^2$.
+Finally, $n_l$ is the additive white Gaussian noise that's added at the receiver according to $\mathcal{N} \sim (0,\sigma^2$.